-5) What does this technique involve ?
-How is it used ?
+5) What does this technique involve?
+How is it used?

 This technique is based for a large part on the technique for designing conventional sewage networks.
-However, passing the collective conduits over private land makes it possible to reduce :
+However, passing the collective conduits over private land makes it possible to reduce:

-- the diameter of the pipes : the latter no latter has to correspond to the demanding standards usually required in an urban environment, but which are not suited for such situations since the roads do not have the same constraints at all, but it is still of course determined by resistance calculations their length : this technique indeed makes it possible to have fewer main networks and special connections in the network.
-The branches of the secondary networks are also in general shorter, which in the end makes it possible to limit the quantity of materials to be used and the required manpower time. the number of manholes
+- the diameter of the pipes : the latter no latter has to correspond to the demanding standards usually required in an urban environment, but which are not suited for such situations since the roads do not have the same constraints at all, but it is still of course determined by resistance calculations - -their burial depth, as the latter is no longer built on a public area under the road. - their length: this technique indeed makes it possible to have fewer main networks and special connections in the network.
+The branches of the secondary networks are also in general shorter, which in the end makes it possible to limit the quantity of materials to be used and the required manpower time. - the number of manholes